DROP: Dimensionality Reduction Optimization for Time Series: Conclusion and Future Work

+DROP provides a first step in bridging the gap between quality and efficiency in DR for downstream analytics.
+However, there are several avenues to explore for future work, such as sophisticated sampling methods and streaming execution:

-While a majority of the datasets' spectrum drops off rapidly, others do not.
-For these datasets with poor drop off in spectrum, DROP's default configuration will not provide strong runtime improvements.
-We instead provide an alternate sampling schedule that identifies when DROP is performing poorly, and increases the sampling rate to more quickly reach a $TLB$-achieving state.
-Extending DROP to automatically determine if a dataset is amenable to aggressive sampling is an exciting area of future work.
-For instance, recent theoretical results from last year show how sampling can be used estimate spectrum even when the number of samples are small in comparison to the input dimensionality~\cite{estspec}.
-Such techniques are promising in that they can be run simultaneously with DROP, with minimal alteration.
+DROP's efficiency is determined by the dataset's spectrum; MALLAT, with the sharpest drop-off, performs extremely well, and Phoneme, with a near uniform distribution, does not.
+Datasets such as Phoneme perform poorly under the default configuration as we enable cost-based optimization after reaching a feasible point.
+Thus, DROP spends a disproportionate time sampling (Fig.~\ref{fig:lesion}c).
+Extending DROP to determine if a dataset is amenable to aggressive sampling is an exciting area of future work.
+For instance, recent theoretical results that use sampling to estimate spectrum, even when the number of samples is small in comparison to the input dimensionality~\cite{estspec}, can be run alongside DROP.